 3. Identity theft

-By nature, the application process require renters to submit a variety of personal information in order to secure a property.
+By nature, the application process requires renters to submit a variety of personal information to secure a property.
 Scammers exploit these applications to steal personal information from unsuspecting applicants.
 This sensitive data may then be used for various fraudulent activities, such as unauthorized withdrawals, causing significant financial and emotional harm to the victims.

 “My sister was desperate to find a place and ignored the telltale signs of rental scams: too good to be true pricing, unable to view property, poorly constructed emails, non-Canadian number.
 She ended up giving copies of her ID and SIN, so I had her to freeze her credit and report the fraud.”